section-engineering-education/engineering-education/content/articles/implementing-database-driven-push-notifications-in-android-with-firebase/index.md

-Push notifications comes in handy when you want to give your app's users timely information based on the product that the app is dealing with.
+When you want to give your app's consumers relevant information about the product that your app is dealing with, push notifications come in helpful.
 Take, for example, an app that deals with giving out and repaying loans.
 It will be a bad user experience when a user makes a payment and he/she is not notified of the amount paid, balance, and other relevant information.

-In this tutorial, we will understand what Push notifications are and their importance.
-We will then dive deep into understanding how one can send Push notifications based on changes in the Firebase Realtime Database.
+In this tutorial we will dive deep into understanding how one can send Push notifications based on changes in the Firebase Realtime Database.

 ### Table of contents
 - [Prerequisites](#prerequisites)